metromoxie/subresource-integrity/specification.dev.markdown

 <section>
 #### Risks

-This approach is good for performance, but potentially bad for security.
+This approach is good for performance, but can have security implications.
 See the [origin confusion][] and [MIME type confusion][] sections below for some details.